제품군모든 제품 보기

 Flexible fibers can be simulated by connecting aligned sphero-cylinders by means of virtual bonds, which have elastic and viscous properties.
 Relative displacement between them may produce linear and angular deformations of the bonds, leading to bending and flexing of the fibrous material.

-To learn more about the features discussed in this blog, and even more on Rocky, register for one of our upcoming 15-minute webinars.
+To learn more about the features discussed in this blog, and even more on Rocky, view for one of our 15-minute webinars.